 The District’s Marine Emergency Response Team (MERT) operates two fire rescue boats located at the Isles of Capri and Everglades City facilities.
 In similar fashion to the Hazardous Materials Team, the MERT program is part of a countywide effort including neighboring fire rescue and law enforcement agencies.
 The District staffs vessels from both facilities 24-hours daily and regularly responds to a variety of marine incidents including vessel fires, lost boaters, medical emergencies and vessels in distress.

 In a unique partnership, the Fire District participated in an inter-agency cooperative agreement with the Florida Department of Transportation (FDOT) to provide dedicated fire rescue services to 106 miles of Interstate 75/Alligator Alley from a fire rescue station located at the 63-mile marker.

-The Operations Section has an ALS Engine Program.
-This will provide enhanced pre-hospital service to the residents of the Fire Rescue District by state certified Paramedics.
-This is accomplished by a cooperative joint venture between Greater Naples Fire Rescue and Collier County EMS with an exchange of personnel, as well as enhanced training through the Office of the Medical Director.
+The District has a unique partnership with Collier County EMS to participate in an Advanced Life Support (ALS) Engine Program.
+This provides enhanced pre-hospital service to the residents of the Fire Rescue District by state certified Paramedics and EMT’s.
+This is accomplished by a cooperative agreement with an exchange of personnel between the agencies, as well as enhanced training through the Office of the Medical Director.